Toy Story: Plot

-As Woody tries to find an escape route, Buzz is shocked to see a Buzz Lightyear action figure television commercial that proves that he is indeed just a toy.
-In denial, he attempts to fly, but fails, breaking his arm, sending him into a depression.
-After the mutant toys fix Buzz, Sid returns and tapes Buzz to a rocket, intending to blow him up, but he is forced to wait until the next morning due to bad weather.
-Woody helps Buzz realize that his purpose is making Andy happy, while admitting his own insecurities.
-This conversation restores Buzz's resolve, and the two work to get out of Sid's house.
-Just as Sid takes Buzz out to attempt to launch him, Woody rallies the mutant toys to frighten Sid into never harming toys again, freeing him and Buzz.
+Buzz witnesses a television commercial promoting him and suffers an existential crisis, finally realizing he is a toy after all.
+He attempts to fly but falls and breaks his arm.
+After Sid's toys repair Buzz, Sid tapes Buzz to a firework rocket, planning to destroy him the following day.
+Overnight, Woody helps Buzz realize that his purpose is to make Andy happy, restoring Buzz's resolve.
+Sid takes Buzz out to blow him up, but Woody rallies the mutant toys to come to life in front of Sid and frighten him into never harming toys again.

-Woody and Buzz pursue Andy's moving truck, but Scud sees them and gives chase, biting Woody's ankle.
-Buzz fights off Scud, while Woody climbs into the truck and pushes RC out, using him to distract Scud and rescue Buzz.
-The other toys, thinking Woody is now trying to get rid of RC, toss Woody back into the street.
-Having escaped Scud, Buzz and Woody pursue the truck on RC, and the other toys spot them coming and realize their error.
-During the chase, RC's batteries run out, forcing Woody to light the rocket still strapped to Buzz.
-As they launch towards the truck, they become airborne, and Woody drops RC into the truck.
-Buzz opens his wings to sever the tape just before the rocket explodes; he and Woody glide over the truck and fall through the sunroof of Andy's car, landing safely beside Andy.
+Now freed, Woody and Buzz pursue the Davis' moving truck, but Scud attacks Woody.
+Buzz stays behind to fight off the dog; Woody climbs into the truck, and pushes RC out to rescue Buzz.
+Thinking Woody has killed another toy, the others also toss him out of the truck.
+When Woody and Buzz pursue the truck on RC, the other toys see them and realize their mistake.
+RC's batteries run out, forcing Woody to ignite the rocket strapped to Buzz.
+As the two are propelled into the air, Buzz opens his wings to sever the tape just before the rocket explodes; he and Woody glide through the sunroof of Mrs. Davis' car, landing safely inside.

-At Christmas, in the new house, Sarge and his men spy on the gift-opening again while the other toys wait.
-Mr. Potato Head is delighted when Molly gets a Mrs. Potato Head, and Woody and Buzz jokingly ponder what gift could be "worse" than Buzz, only to nervously smile at each other when Andy gets a dachshund puppy.
+As the toys listen in on the Christmas gift opening in the new house, Mr. Potato Head is delighted when Molly gets a Mrs. Potato Head.
+Woody and Buzz jokingly ponder what gift could be "worse" than Buzz, only to nervously smile at each other when Andy gets a dachshund puppy.